Nerotek01/BedWars/README.md

 ## Performance Engineering at a Glance

-BedWars treats performance as a core feature, not an afterthought.
+BedWars treats performance as a core feature.
 The following architectural decisions ensure stable 20 TPS even under heavy load.

 - **Generator Scheduling instead of Tick‑Polling** – all generators are batch‑processed on a configurable scheduler.
-The main thread is freed from per‑tick iteration, recovering measurable TPS.
+The main thread is freed from per‑tick iteration.
 - **Fully Asynchronous Database Layer** – every database interaction (MongoDB, Redis, SQLite) runs off the main thread using `CompletableFuture` chains and a dedicated thread pool.
 The game loop never waits on I/O.
 - **Lazy Chunk Loading** – arena chunks are loaded on‑demand as players move, distributing the I/O load smoothly and preventing massive spikes at game start.
 - **Instant Map Resets** – the plugin automatically detects and uses SlimeWorldManager for in‑memory resets.
 If SWM is absent, an optimised internal adapter is used.
 Resets complete in milliseconds with zero disk I/O.